KinreeveNaku/CobolIO/README.md

 					received much consideration, but, again, the flexibility for type handling configuration was lacking.
-An idea came to mind of taking the approach that Jackson and BeanIO make use of, and simply create an extensible wrapper for the language in question, in this case, Cobol.</p>
+An idea came to mind of taking the approach that Jackson and BeanIO make use of, and simply create an extensible wrapper for the language.</p>
+				<p>Will contain an expression language for configuring field patterns which
+					should be handled in theirown way, such as joining, or custom reformatting.
+					For example, two fields at the same level where the first is a sign character and the second is a numeric field.
+The configurations could be configured to always join this pattern into a signed numeric.
 			</div>

 		</div>